simpledotorg/deployment/standalone/README.md

 - Run `make init`
 - Run `make all` to setup simple-server on your servers.
     - Simple server should now be installed, running and accessible on your domain.
+    - Note: Some versions of MacOS fail on running the node exporter setup scripts due to [this issue](https://github.com/cloudalchemy/ansible-node-exporter/issues/54).
+You will have to run `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` to fix this.

 ## Provisioning Testing Servers